MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/apply-pattern-content.md

 ## Security

-Cloud applications often comprise multiple Azure services.
-Communication between those services needs to be secure.
-Enforcing secure authentication, authorization, and accounting practices in your application is essential to your security posture.
-At this phase in the cloud journey, you should use managed identities, secrets management, and private endpoints.
+(WRITE INTRODUCTION)

 ### User authentication and authorization

-Goal is security is not regressing on security posture for user authn/authz, leveraging features of Azure our application platform and ID provider.
+Authentication and authorization are critical aspects of web application security.
+Authentication is the process of verifying the identity of a user.
+Authorization determines what actions a user is allowed to perform within the application.
+The goal is to implement authentication and authorization without weakening your security posture.
+To meet this goal, you need to use the features of the Azure application platform (App Service) and identity provider (Azure AD).

-**Configure user authentication (Easy Auth.) (app plat AUTHENTICATION)** App Service has a built-in authentication feature that provides an out-of-the-box authentication with federated identity providers.
-You should use this feature to reduce the application code's responsibility to handle authentication and authorization.
-For information, see [Authentication and authorization in Azure App Service](/azure/app-service/overview-authentication-authorization).
+**Configure user authentication (app plat AUTHENTICATION)** You web app needs to prioritize user authentication to ensure the security and integrity of the application.
+By implementing robust authentication measures, you can prevent unauthorized access to sensitive data and functionalities.
+You should use the capabilities of the web application platform.
+For example, App Service has a built-in authentication feature ("Easy Auth") that reduces the responsibility of your code to handle user authentication.
+For information, see [Authentication in App Service](/azure/app-service/overview-authentication-authorization).

-*Reference implementation.* The reference implementation uses the built-in authentication and authorization feature of App Service to manage the initial login flow (cookies).
+*Reference implementation.* The reference implementation uses the built-in authentication feature ("Easy Auth") of App Service to manage the initial login flow (cookies).
 It uses Azure Active Directory as the identity platform.
 It ensures the users that get access to the web app are users in the directory.

 **Integrate with identity provider(code)** You should use MSAL (user authN and authZ at app level).
 It's important to consider the authentication and authorization mechanisms you will use to secure the app and its resources.
 The Microsoft Authentication Library (MSAL) is a powerful tool that can help with this task. (**Use the spring cloud starter active directory**).